-At the end of the day, any colour can be used for your social media, as long as you try your best to create the right palette.
-It’s important to stay true to your brand and utilise colours from your branding guide, whether it’s as the main focus, or as accents, but don’t shy away from experimenting with new styles.
+At the end of the day, any color can be used for your social media, as long as you try your best to create the right palette.
+It’s important to stay true to your brand and utilise colors from your branding guide, whether it’s as the main focus, or as accents, but don’t shy away from experimenting with new styles.

 For a harmonious look, stick to a couple of shades throughout your posts, and try to coordinate so that their undertones match.
 This is particularly important for platforms such as Instagram, where the pictures need to come together as a whole in order to create a pleasant visual experience in the form of a unified feed.

-You can create your own Instagram or Facebook posts using Mediamodifier Design Templates or create them from scratch using your preferred trendy colours.
+You can create your own Instagram or Facebook posts using Mediamodifier Design Templates or create them from scratch using your preferred trendy colors.